sralloza/ebook-autoconverter/README.md

 There are others optional env vars:

 - `FORCE_CONVERSION`: if `true` the script will convert and update **all** books, not just the ones without an `azw3` version.
+- `DISABLE_LOGIN_TOKEN`: if `true` the script will not try to find the `csrf_token`.
+Useful to support old versions of calibre-web which doesn't implement this security feature.

 ## Development